-The black 3-pin port is provided for programming of the unit.
-The unit can also be programmed using the Bitwriter[®].
-When using the Bitwriter[®], it is possible to configure any and all of the programmable functions as well as lock the Transmitter/Receiver and System Features Learn Routines so that unauthorized users cannot change the configuration or program transmitters to the unit.
+The black 3 pin port is provided for programming the unit using the Bitwriter (p/n 998T).
+When using the Bitwriter, it is possible to configure any and all of the programmable functions as well as lock the Remote Control and System Features Learn Routines so that unauthorized users cannot change the configuration or program remote controls to the unit.

-When the learn routines have previously been programmed using the Bitwriter[®], they may have been locked.
-Before proceeding with reprogramming the learn routines, they must be unlocked with the Bitwriter[®] - this cannot be done manually with the Valet switch.
+When the learn routines have previously been programmed using the Bitwriter, they may have been locked.
+Before proceeding with reprogramming the learn routines, they must be unlocked with the Bitwriter - this cannot be done manually with the Valet switch.